PurpleAlien/ruuvi_grafana/README.md

 # RuuviTag to Grafana
 Read data from a RuuviTag and graph it in Grafana.

-You need to: apt install bluez-hcidump
+You need to:
+- apt install bluez-hcidump
+- pip3 install ruuvitag_sensor

 This script is intended to be used with: https://github.com/BarkinSpider/SolarShed/